 The system should have a workflow to appropriately handle any customer requests for information such as amortization schedules, pay-off amounts, principal and interest paid, etc. In short, it should grant the customer access to their account information.
 Note that most of this information could be accessed via a customer facing online portal.

 The system should have a workflow process to appropriately handle Servicemembers Civil Relief Act.
-For example, loans must be changed to 6% interest when military personnel goes to military service.
+For example, loans must be changed to 6% interest when military personnel go to military service.

-The system should have a workflow or process to automatically send notices regarding any fees such as penalties or other charges.
+The system should have a workflow or process to automatically send notices regarding any fees such as penalties or other charges with features like collection action and results codes, and tracking repossessions.

 The system should have a workflow and record the right information to manage wrongfully assessed fees such as late fees and delinquency fees.

-The system should apply the payments correctly (payment waterfall).
+The auto lending software should apply the payments correctly (payment waterfall).
 The ability to handle multiple loans to one borrower and allocate the payments including half-payments is a must.
 Part of this process should give the customers the ability to make changes to the attribution of payments.
 This means the system should be able to modify the distribution and attribution of payments.

 The system should handle early and extra payments correctly.
 Changes to principal and amortization schedules due to early payments or extra payments should be accurately reflected.

-The system should automate statements.
-This includes treatment of credit balances in accordance to Truth in Lending/Regulation Z CFR 1026.21.
+The auto lending software should automate statements.
+This includes treatment of credit balances in accordance with Truth in Lending/Regulation Z CFR 1026.21.

 When a loan is sold or managed by a third party servicer, the transfer of the loan is done correctly by the system.
 It should be able to keep the integrity of the agreements by transfer notes and documents.